Updated on July 15th, 2025 by Nathan Parsh

 P&G has many strong qualities that make it a time-tested dividend growth company.
 Thanks to a significant reshuffling of its brand portfolio years ago, P&G positioned itself to capitalize on global growth opportunities.

 P&G has a long history of rewarding shareholders with dividends.
-For its long history of annual dividend hikes, P&G earns a place on our list of “blue chip” stocks.
+Because of its long history of annual dividend hikes, P&G has earned a place on our list of “blue chip” stocks (you can see the complete list of blue chip stocks here).

 However, the current valuation leaves something to be desired from a value perspective.
 While we remain enthused about the ongoing growth of the business, we do not find shares to be attractive enough to buy at this time.